hameza123/hameza123.github.io/content/posts/github-pages.md

 		- hugo: This calls the Hugo program.
 		- new site: This is the command to create a new website framework.
-		- my-awesome-blog: This is the name of your project folder.
+		- my-blog: This is the name of your project folder.
 You can change this to anything you like (e.g., blog, my-hugo-site).

 	What this command does:
 	Hugo will create a new folder with the name you provided (my-awesome-blog) and generate all the necessary directories and configuration files inside it for a basic Hugo website.